 Some strategies he has had success with include:

-Challenging test results.
-Breathalyzers and other testing equipment are known to be surprisingly inaccurate.
+- Challenging test results – Breathalyzers and other testing equipment are known to be surprisingly inaccurate.
 This can be due to mechanical failure, improper calibration, the presence of other substances in your body (like mouthwash), and more.
 Calling the results into question can raise enough doubts to prevent conviction.

-Challenging police procedure.
-Did the police really have grounds to pull you over?
+- Challenging police procedure – Did the police really have grounds to pull you over?
 Did they read you your rights?
 If there are violations, this can help your case in court.

-Contact Jeff Weeden Now to Give Yourself the Best Chance at Beating Your Colorado DUI Charges
+Contact the Experienced Denver DUI Defense Lawyers at WeedenLaw to Give Yourself the Best Chance at Beating Your Charges